elixirschool/elixirschool/lessons/specifics/guardian.md

 #### Application Usage

 Now that we have the configuration in place to use Guardian, we need to integrate it into the application.
-Since this is the miminum setup, lets first consider HTTP requests.
+Since this is the minimum setup, let's first consider HTTP requests.

 ## HTTP requests

 Guardian provides a number of Plugs to facilitate integration into HTTP requests.
+You can learn about Plug in a [separate lesson](../specifics/plug/).
 Guardian doesn't require Phoenix, but using Phoenix in the following examples will be easiest to demonstrate.

 The easiest way to integrate into HTTP is via the router.
-Since Guardians HTTP integrations are all based on plugs, you can use these anywhere a plug could be used.
+Since Guardian's HTTP integrations are all based on plugs, you can use these anywhere a plug could be used.

-The general flow of Guardians plugs is:
+The general flow of Guardian plug is:

 1. Find a token in the request (somewhere) and verify it: `Verify*` plugs
 2. Optionally load the resource identified in the token: `LoadResource` plug